Universal Church of Miracle Enlightenment

 3. Q: Who provides the opportunity for miracles and what is your part?

-A: You have the power to work miracles.
-Jesus provides the opportunities.
+A: Again, Jesus does.
 You must be ready and willing.

 4. Q: In what way are miracles selective?